Birchington: Quex House and Park

-Birchington-on-Sea railway station is on the Chatham Main Line which runs between Ramsgate in East Kent and London Victoria.
-Other stations on this line include Broadstairs, Margate, Herne Bay, Faversham, Gillingham, Chatham, Rochester and Bromley South.
-Birchington is around 1 hour and 40 minutes from London by Mainline train.
-A National Express coach service also runs between London Victoria Coach Station and Ramsgate via Birchington-on-Sea.
-A selection of early morning and evening trains run on weekdays to London's Cannon Street station and high speed services to St Pancras International, primarily for business commuting.

-There are Stagecoach South East bus services running to Westgate-on-Sea, Margate, Broadstairs, Canterbury and Herne Bay.
-The A28 road runs between Hastings and Margate via Ashford, Canterbury, Birchington and Westgate-on-Sea.
-3 miles (5 km) southwest of Birchington-on-Sea, the A28 crosses the A299 road which leads along North Kent towards London, becoming the M2 motorway at Faversham.

 Notable residents

-Residents of Birchington-on-Sea have included the British screenwriter Tudor Gates, who wrote a number of stories about female vampires for Hammer Studios in the early 1970s.
+Residents of Birchington have included the British screenwriter Tudor Gates, who wrote a number of stories about female vampires for Hammer Studios in the early 1970s.
 Gates died in the village in January 2007.

-On Easter Sunday, 1882, Pre-Raphaelite illustrator, painter, translator and poet Dante Gabriel Rossetti rented a bungalow in the village, in an attempt to recuperate from ill-health.
-He died in April the same year and was buried in the churchyard of All Saints, under a tombstone designed by fellow artist, Ford Madox Brown.
-Composer Rosalind Ellicott, who lived in Seasalter, is buried near her parents (her father was Charles Ellicott, the Bishop of Gloucester and Bristol) in Birchington-on-Sea churchyard.
+On 4 February 1882, Pre-Raphaelite illustrator, painter, translator and poet Dante Gabriel Rossetti travelled to the house of friend, Westcliff Bungalow, in the village, in an attempt to recuperate from ill-health.
+He died on 10 April, Easter Sunday, that year and was buried in the churchyard of All Saints, with a tombstone designed by fellow artist, Ford Madox Brown.

+Composer Rosalind Ellicott, who lived in Seasalter, is buried near her parents (Note: Her father was Charles Ellicott, the Bishop of Gloucester and Bristol.) in Birchington churchyard.

+Another notable resident was Solomon J. Solomon, a Victorian British painter, founding member of the New English Art Club and member of the Royal Academy.
+In 1905, he bought White Cliff, one of the Tower Bungalows in Spencer Road.
+He later died in Birchington on 27 July 1927, before being buried at Willesden United Synagogue Cemetery in London.